 There is a reason why businesses are investing heavily in customer behaviour prediction – customer insights are guiding almost all business processes.

-An accurate predictive analysis can lead to an effective marketing strategy, which, in turn, can result in better brand growth and greater revenue.
+An accurate predictive analysis, by using practices such as behavioural segmentation, can lead to an effective marketing strategy, which, in turn, can result in better brand growth and greater revenue.
 Knowledge of how to predict customer behaviour is essential in today’s market, and knowing how to apply this knowledge will only benefit your brand.

 SaleCycle are providing you with a simple yet crucial look into customer behaviour analysis in this article, alongside customer loyalty in ecommerce, to better your understanding of prediction and give you the opportunity to enhance your customer’s journeys and grow your business.